Academic Affairs Committee

 Chair: Prof Phil Kalra

-Since 2007, the Association has had an Academic Affairs and a Clinical Affairs Board, each chaired by one of the two vice presidents.
-The Academic Affairs Board oversees Education, Research and Training matters and is comprised of the chairs of various committees and several elected/co-opted members.
+Since 2007, the Association has had an Academic Affairs and a Clinical Affairs Committee, each chaired by one of the two vice presidents.
+The Academic Affairs Committee oversees Education, Research and Training matters and is comprised of the chairs of various committees and several elected/co-opted members.

 - Chair: Phil Kalra (Academic Vice President) (2016 – 2019)

 - Chair, Rare Disease Committee: Detlef Bockenhauer (2014- 2018)

 - Chair, Education and Training Committee: Aine Burns (2017 – 2020)

 - Chair, Research Committee : Jill Norman (2016 – 2019)